clementohNZ/algorithms/README.md

 2. [Online Repl for many languages](https://repl.it/) - Just create a JavaScript one
 3. NodeJS Provided Runtime (Node 8 or higher recommended)

+## Lessons
+Use hash tables and single loops wherever possible.
+Always calculate your algorithm's time complexity.

+1. Constant time solutions will more likely than not involve a hash table.
+2. `O (n)` or greater solutions usually involve nested loops or more than one loop.
+3. Determine the likely scale of your code and find a time complexity that works for you.
+They all work best at different ranges.
+You might want to test how it works with different n values.